 Unlike most classically trained musicians, Emily Misura chose to begin studying violin at age 12.
-She studied under the private tutelage of Kenneth Bowermeister and under the various maestros’ batons, including Christopher Mink, Anthony Hose, Dirk Meyer, Wesley Schumacher, Laura Joella, and Sasha Von Dassow.
-Her collegiate career began at Florida Atlantic University and culminated with two Bachelors of Music degrees in Violin Performance and Music Technology from Stetson University.
+She studied under the private tutelage of Kenneth Bowermeister and under the various maestros’ batons, including Anthony Hose, Dirk Meyer, Wesley Schumacher, Laura Joella, and Sasha Von Dassow.
+Her collegiate career began at Florida Atlantic University and culminated with two Bachelors of Music degrees in Violin Performance and Music Technology from Stetson University in DeLand, FL.
 She was under the instruction of Mrs. Routa Kroumovitch-Gomez for private violin lessons and Dr. Nathan Wolek for sound technology.

 While studying in college, she was involved with the Stetson Chamber Orchestra, the Stetson Symphony Orchestra and the Stetson University Opera Orchestra.
 In the past, she has performed with numerous ensembles including the Boynton Beach Regional Symphony Orchestra; the Florida Atlantic University Symphony Orchestra, which performed “Encircling Skies” under the baton of composer Libby Larsen; the Englewood United Methodist Church Orchestra; and the Sarasota Orchestra Youth Programs, with whom she performed in Carnegie Hall, New York.
 She was awarded a first violin position with the Venice Symphony when she was only sixteen.
 She had her solo debut was with the North Port Orchestra the same year.